theupshift/chrdev/posts/2020-09-01-Watermark-images-with-montage-ImageMagick.md

   $PATH_TO_IMAGE
 ```

-This will add a simple watermark (with white background) and the bottom of the image, like this:
+This will add a simple watermark (with white background) at the bottom of the image, like this:

 ![watermarked-example.jpg](/assets/images/posts/watermarked-example.jpg)